mesosphere/dcos-docs-site/pages/services/percona-server-mongodb/0.4.0-3.6.6/disaster-recovery/index.md

 ### Restore using the DC/OS CLI

-A manual restore is started by using the Percona-Server-Mongodb CLI module's `restore` command.
+A manual restore is started by using the Percona-Server-MongoDB CLI module's `restore` command.

 If the AWS Access Key and Secret Keyare already defined in your service options, the following will start a restore: